One Week Itinerary For The Best Of Romania

 If you've extra days then you can include SibiuCluj Nacova and the Monasteries of Bucovina

-After lunch visit the cute little Stavropoleos Monastery Church built in 1724.
-Later you can have a nice stroll in Herastrau Park.
-End your day with dinner at one of the restaurants in city center.
+• After lunch explore the charming Stavropoleos Monastery Church, a hidden gem constructed in 1724.
+Later in afternoon you can have a nice stroll in King Michael I Park (formerly Herăstrău Park), which is a large park on the northern side of Bucharest.
+End your day with dinner at one of the nice restaurants in the city center.

 Piata Unirii (Bucharest)